Detailed package

 £155

-Adds a 15-marker Full Blood Count, 12-lead ECG and urinalysis to the Essential panel for a more detailed picture.
+Adds a full blood count, 12-lead ECG and urinalysis to the Essential panel for a more detailed cardiovascular and metabolic picture.

 Book Advanced